GameDevCPP/ca3_for_submission-liamflynn2003/docs/GameDesignDocStructure.md

 * Hit.wav: SFX for when an arrow hits an enemy.
 * HitWall.wav: SFX for when an arrow hits a wall.
-* Level.wav: Music for the levels in the game.
 * Shoot.wav: SFX for shooting an arrow.
-* Title.wav: Title Screen music.
-* Win.wav: Win scene music.

 ## Music
 ![image](https://github.com/user-attachments/assets/02ddc757-bb01-4a60-a36e-22d4bb65e948)